aganse/gpt_client/README.md

 3. It's not required, but if you wish to have the syntax highlighting and other formatting in running the client, you'll need to install `rich-cli`, either via `brew install rich-cli` or `pip install rich-cli`.
 If you choose to skip installing this, set `use_formatter=0` in the top of the chatgpt script.
 (It's set to use it by default `=1`).
 It can always be changed later.

 4. Run the chatgpt script - no arguments currently - and that'll start the client.
+Ctrl-C to quit.
+The client's command line uses readline, so all the usual hot keys / editing work including a command history via Ctrl-P and Ctrl-N.
+Expect that there are definitely slow times for this popular API service.

 ## Dependencies